npg70/galbreath-old/sources/saga-of-our-kintyre-kin.md

 - Can't confirm "Galbraith" instead of "Galbreath"
 - problem with first child Janet, married Hugh not Samuel Mitchell
 - fourth child James born in Peninver in 31 Aug 1817
 - Second child Samuel had a daughter "Catherine Galbraith Greenlees" on 26 June 1844.
-Can't confirm use of iddle name.
+Can't confirm use of middle name.